 As the number one city in the United States for sex trafficking, Atlanta is home to a staggering 12,400 transactions each month.
 The House of Cherith serves as a safe and refreshing home for victims of sex exploitation and trafficking.

-Eden Village 1 is the "One-Stop Shop for Women in Crisis," featuring 32 hotel-style rooms designed exclusively for mothers with children.
-In addition to housing, Eden Village 1 offers medical, vision, dental, and mental health care through the onsite Mercy Care Clinic.
-It also provides residents with vocational training, education, and childcare solutions.
+Eden Village is the “One-Stop Shop for Women in Crisis.”
+This expansive center features 32 hotel-style rooms designed exclusively for mothers with children and 80 beds for single women.
+The facility accommodates residents for up to 180 days if needed.
+In addition to housing, Eden Village offers medical, vision, dental, and mental health care through Mercy Care.

 Vocation and Enterprise

-The goal of the Good Works Employment Center is to increase employment numbers among homeless single women and single mothers.
-We provide viable education and job training to help unemployed and underemployed women secure stable employment.
+The Good Works Employment Center provides viable education and job training to help unemployed and underemployed women secure stable employment.

-The 180° Culinary Arts Program is an intense 10-week training program where students learn practical knowledge of the culinary arts and food preparation and earn a ServSafe Certification.
-The goal of this program is to empower those in crisis and guide them toward independent lives.
+The 180° Culinary Arts Program is an intensive 10-week training program where students learn practical knowledge of the culinary arts and food preparation and earn a ServSafe Certification.

 Click here to apply for NAPA Training Program.